signnow/SignNowNodeSDK/README.md

 ## Unit Tests

 To run the unit test you will need to install "Mocha" and "Chai".
 You also need to edit a [test.settings.js](https://github.com/signnow/SignNowNodeSDK/blob/master/test/test.settings.js) in the [test](https://github.com/signnow/SignNowNodeSDK/tree/master/test) folder of the api client module.
-The file will need to contain the following:
+The file need to contain the following:

 ```javascript
 exports.settings = {